 We have no cure or major therapy as yet and “core” research is the key.
 There is a vast amount of research effort worldwide and real progress is being made.
 Like many areas of technology, our understanding of human disease is accelerating.
 It can seem slow to us sufferers but there is a very strong forward motion now in 2020, despite the current corona virus pandemic.

 The following summary is my view after being immersed in the subject for over 7 years.
-I will expand on specific areas in future posts (see above links for status update posts which I aim to release every 3 months).
+I expand on specific areas in the frequent posts (see above links for status update posts).

 The evidence is now building that there is a huge genetic link to the disease.
 This may not be simple inheritance, but more complex linked genes/regulation.
 It is pretty well accepted that genetic susceptibility imposes a burden which with some environmental trigger(s) bring about the symptoms indicative of the disease.
 There is a lot of discussion on the internet regarding genetics and just what the environmental factors could be.
 However, it is important to understand: